Alin236/startup-greece-demo/README.md

 I made a front-end only solution.

 ## Content
+The page contains:
 ### Forms
-The page contains 3 forms:
+Three forms:
 - The custom form, where the user can add data to the data table.
 The custom form fields are modifiable via the "Add field" form and the "Delete field" form.
 - The "Add field" form, where the user can add fields to the custom form.
 The user can choose to add a text or select field and can name the field.
 In case of a select field the user can specify the selectable options.
 - The "Delete field" form, where the user can select one of the custom form field and delete it.